Nowadays, men are swooning over blue pants and brown shoes.

 Who knew you could create such an array of styles by varying the shades of these two colors?

 Blue and brown are unlike many other colors; they are far more versatile than most other shades you may wear.

 For example, blue is so incredibly varied that some shades seem entirely different colors.

 It’s a color that can range from formal to casual.

-If you want a more casual or leisurely tone, light blue pants are the way to achieve this relaxed feeling.
+If a casual or leisurely tone is what you’re after, light blue pants achieve that relaxed vibe.

-But tan or light brown shoes would seem ideally suited.
+However, tan or light brown shoes would be an impeccable choice.

 How to Color Match Blue with Brown

 Here’s an easy tip to remember for pairing your blue and brown: the darker your blue, the darker your brown.

 That’s not a required rule, but it is risky to do otherwise.